 Employers Liability Insurance

-With a small number of exceptions, all businesses have a legal duty to arrnage Employers Liability Insurance to protect “employees” from injury or disease whilst working under your supervision/direction.
+With a small number of exceptions, all businesses have a legal duty to arrange Employers Liability Insurance to financially compensate “employees” in the event of injury or disease whilst at work.
 However, many small businesses mistakenly believe that they are free from any obligation to ensure Employers Liability Insurance is in place, as they do not know the exact definition of an ’employee’ under the Employers Liability (Compulsory Insurance) Act 1969 and subsequent revisions/amendments.

 Why do you need Employers Liability Insurance?

 Under the Employers Liability (Compulsory Insurance) Act 1969 an employer is obligated to obtain Employers Liability Insurance to protect its “employees” should they be injured as a result of an accident at work, or become ill as a result of their work.
 In the event that the employer is found to be responsible in law, compensation may have to be paid.
 Employers Liability Insurance ensures that the employer has adequate funds to pay this compensation.

 For the purposes of the Employers Liability (Compulsory Insurance) Act 1969, the term “employee” means an individual who has entered into or works under a contract of service or apprenticeship with an employer whether by way of manual labour, clerical work or otherwise, whether such contract is expressed or implied, oral or in writing.
 This includes “employees” based in the UK but temporarily working overseas.

 Insurers make a further definition of “employee” within their policy terms & conditions, an example of which follows;

 any person under a contract of service or apprenticeship with the Insured;